Are You Guilty Of Emoji Blackface?

-While texting with an acquaintance recently to iron out plans for drinks, something happened that made me pause.
+While texting with an acquaintance recently to iron out plans for drinks, something happened that gave me pause.
 “See you there!” she texted, accompanied by three brown flamenco-dancer emoji.

 Normally, this would not be weird.
 Except that the person I was texting with is very white.